scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    :math:`Q_N`.
 The sub-pixels in each quadrant are labelled :math:`\Lambda_{ij}`.
    :label:`ms-levels`.

-The problem is then solved by using a "hybrid" Gibbs MCMC sampling approach.
-For each iteration of sampling an image :math:`x_i`, the :math:`\alpha_k` parameters are optimized using a Newton method and thus "marginalized".
+The problem is then solved by using a Gibbs MCMC sampling approach.
 After a "burn-in" phase the sampling process typically reaches convergence and starts sampling from the posterior distribution.
-The reconstructed image is then computed from the mean of the posterior samples.
-As for each pixels a full distribution of its values is available, the information can also be used to compute and associated error of the reconstructed value.
-This is another main advantage over RL or MAP algorithms.
+The reconstructed image is then computed as the mean of the posterior samples.
+As for each pixel a full distribution of its values is available, the information can also be used to compute the associated error of the reconstructed value.
+This is another main advantage over RL or Maxium A-Postori (MAP) algorithms.

 The Pylira Package